Welcome to Interfaith Explorers – a quality educational resource that helps your child value and respect cultural diversity!

 Supporting materials are easy to adapt by teachers for use in their own specific school or classroom context.

-Interfaith Explorers is a project of the Maimonides Interfaith Foundation, an international charity promoting understanding and respect between the people from the three Abrahamic faiths through the power of creativity, intercultural dialogue and education.
+Interfaith Explorers is a project of the Khalili Foundation, an international charity promoting understanding and respect between the people from the three Abrahamic faiths through the power of creativity, intercultural dialogue and education.
 Amongst it supporters are some of the world most highly respected religious leaders and prominent figures.

-The Maimonides Interfaith Foundation recognises that tensions existing in the world today are the result of ignorance and lack of understanding.
+The Khalili Foundation recognises that tensions existing in the world today are the result of ignorance and lack of understanding.
 If ignorance is the problem, then education must be the answer.